waku-org/docs.waku.org/docs/guides/run-nwaku-node.md

 ```

 :::tip
-For more advanced configurations like enabling other protocols or maintaining a consistent `PeerID`, please refer to the [Node Configuration Methods](/guides/reference/node-config-methods) guide.
+For more advanced configurations like enabling other protocols or maintaining a consistent `PeerID`, check out the [Node Configuration Methods](/guides/reference/node-config-methods) guide.
 :::

 ## Bootstrap the Node